Slow Cooker Buffalo Chicken

 chicken breasts, ranch dressing mix, butter and bottle of buffalo sauce.

-• Ranch Dressing Mix – You can use the salad dressing mix or the dip packet, both work the same in this type of recipe.
+Ranch Dressing Mix – Use either the salad dressing or dip packet — both work the same.
 This is not liquid ranch dressing.

-• Frank’s Red Hot Sauce – Look for the original sauce NOT the premade buffalo wing sauce, for we are adding the butter and seasonings ourselves.
+Frank’s Red Hot Sauce -Look for the original sauce, not the premade Buffalo wing sauce, since we’re adding butter and seasonings ourselves.
+It’s about a medium heat level — around a 7 out of 10.

 Variations

-• Any cut of chicken, such as boneless thighs, bone-in thighs, drumsticks, or breasts, can be used.
+• Different Cut: Any cut of chicken, such as boneless thighs, bone-in thighs, drumsticks, or breasts, can be used.
 Turkey can be used as well!

-• To make dairy free, use dairy-free butter and serve with dairy-free ranch dressing.
+• Dairy Free: To make dairy free, use dairy-free butter and serve with dairy-free ranch dressing.

 close up of chicken in buffalo sauce in the slow cooker, with wooden spoon dipping in.